Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Monitoring_CFTUTIL_intro/DISPLAY_command.md

 ---

-    title: DISPLAY - Catalog output display model
+    title: "DISPLAY - Catalog output display model"
-    linkTitle: DISPLAY - Catalog output display model
+    linkTitle: "DISPLAY - Catalog output display model"
-    weight: 290
+    weight: 280

----
-The <span id="DISPLAY"></span>DISPLAY
+---The <span id="DISPLAY"></span>DISPLAY
 command is an enhanced version of the LISTCAT command and displays the catalog transfer field values.
-The output can be organized by columns when the mode is column, or by lines when the mode is line.
+The output can be organized by columns or by lines depending on the selected mode.

 Display uses an external
 XML file that lists and describes the format for customized models.
 This means the Display command can call an XML document as a fmodel parameter.

-In column mode, an adjustable title bar is displayed at the top of the catalog content to improve readability.
-In line mode, every line is presented horizontally in the form FIELD\_NAME = FIELD\_VALUE.
+- In column mode, an adjustable title bar is displayed at the top of the catalog content to improve readability.
+- In line mode, every line is presented horizontally in the form FIELD_NAME = FIELD_VALUE.

 Several customizing options are available in both modes to control the display format for field values such as prefix, suffix, length, and alignment.
-The line output can also be customized by prefix and suffix.

 DISPLAY uses the same parameters as the [LISTCAT](../listcat_command) command and, with the exception of the CONTENT parameter, all common parameters use the same semantics.
 However,